romilly/compare-temperatures/README.md

 The rapid exponential rise at 10 Pm and fall at 5:54 AM are due to the closing and opening of the window,

 The peak at 11 AM is due to sunlight falling on both sensors.

+## The Particulate Sensor.

+The readings I've been capturing from this are surprising, but may be correct.
+I'm going to do a bit more exploratory analysis.